huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 ## Editing a disucssion / pull request title

-If you opened a PR or discussion, or are the author of the repository, you can edit the discussion title by clicking on the pencil button.
+If you opened a PR or discussion, or are the author of the repository (or otherwise have write access to it), you can edit the discussion title by clicking on the pencil button.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-edit-title.png"/>